shadyvalleyfarm/shadyvalleyfarm.github.io/index.md

 while I worked a fulltime job to "pay the bills."
 The farm has grown from just a couple of does to now 21 goats.

-*December 27, 2015* - Unfortunately, the job which is supposed to "pay the bills" while building the hobby into a business has had a change.
-I am no longer able to maintain and build the creamery.
-After much deliberation and considering of options I have decided that the best option is to sell off the entire herd.
+*December 27, 2015* - Unfortunately, the job which is supposed to "pay the bills" while building the hobby into a business has had a change and I am forced to relocate to an urban area.
+I have been faced with a very difficult decision.
+After much deliberation and considering of options
+I have decided that the best option is to sell off the entire herd.
 I would like to sell them all as a complete package.
 I have a few family units who have a strong bond and get along well with each other and I want to try to avoid stressing them.